 Shields

-You’re pretty much stuck with divine Elven, you just need that 39 added regeneration too badly to make anything else worthwhile.
+You’re pretty much stuck with divine Elven or Chitin (ideally from the Sigil store), you just need that 39 added regeneration too badly to make anything else worthwhile.
 There has been strong 2H pure mages before, but it is a massive uphill battle and there are currently none left in the top of the table.

 Spell cancels

 It is good to alternate your timing with this and to be unpredictable (a good rule of thumb in general).
-Sometimes, when casting frostbite or another spell, you can cancel the spell and block if they swing into it, getting a stun.
-You can also block immediately after Lightening Bolt (LB) or Frostbite (FB) for a stun and after Ice Spike (IS) you can sometimes block.
+Sometimes, when casting FB or another spell, you can cancel the spell and block if they swing into it, getting a stun.
+You can also block immediately after Lightening Bolt (LB) or FB for a stun and after IS you can sometimes block.
 If the spike doesn't land, the high block stun might.

 Reckless Fury